Expert Reviews and Professional Learning: Evidence from a Physician Drug Rating Platform

 Intervention(s)

-Each expert review includes both a numerical rating (5-point scale for overall satisfaction) and written comments about the medication.
+Each expert evaluation includes both a numerical satisfaction rating and a written comment describing the expert's experience with the medication.

 Intervention Start Date